Quiet-ORG/rbot-scripts/docs/10 Inventory and Bank.md

 #### Properties
 `List<Item> Items` - The player's inventory as a list of items.

+`int Slots` - The total number of inventory slots the player has.

+`int UsedSlots` - The numer of inventory slots currently occupied by the player.

+`int FreeSlots` - Calculates `Slots - UsedSlots`.

 `List<TempItem> TempItems` - The player's temporary inventory as a list of temp items.

 #### Methods